Ergus/SlurmInSlurm/Readme.md

 ### Slurm

-After munge install Slurm.
+After munge and MariaDB install Slurm.
 The order is important because we need to specify the munge location to slurm at configure time.

 1. You don't need to use the same slurm library than the one in your system; we actually recommend to use a different version.
 Ex: Some